-Holidays Are The Time To Check Up On Aging Parent
+Holidays Are The Time To Check Up On Your Parent

-When families live at a distance, the holidays can be the only time to assess how an aging parent or relative is doing.
+When families live at a distance, the holidays can be the only time to assess how a parent or relative is doing.
 It is useful to use the time together to evaluate possible changes in health and safety.
-When visiting here are 6 areas of change to pay attention to:
+When visiting here are 7 areas of change to pay attention to:

 - Change in weight